ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

    This is where you put the snippet's trigger, description, and priority level, autoexpansion policy, and so on.
 1. `nodes`: a table of nodes making up the snippet (this is the most important part!).
 1. `opts`: an *optional* table of additional arguments for more advanced workflows, for example a condition function to implementing custom logic to control snippet expansion or callback functions triggered when navigating through snippet nodes.
-   You'll leave this optional table blank for most use cases.
+   You'll leave this optional table blank for simple use cases.

 I'll first cover the `snip_params` table, then spend most of the remainder of this article explaining various nodes and their use cases.